 The City Council approved the CDBG Policies and Procedures on August 17, 2011.
-This provides an overview of the CDBG program as well as the City’s funding process. document will be amended periodically and as needed to reflect any administrative or program changes.
+The City Council approved revisions to the CDBG Policies and Procedures on June 7, 2017.
+The document provides an overview of the CDBG program as well as the City’s funding and monitoring process.

 In order for Encinitas to continue qualifying for its CDBG entitlement funding, an array of statutory requirements must be met, including development of the: Five-Year Consolidated Plan (Con-Plan), Analysis of Impediments (AI) to Fair Housing Choice, Annual Action Plan, and Consolidated Annual Performance and Evaluation Report (CAPER).

 FY 2018-19 CDBG Applications

 The application submittal period for CDBG Funding applications was December 14, 2017 – January 19, 2018.
 Funding recommendations are tentatively scheduled to be considered by the City Council on March 21, 2018 at 6pm.
 Please contact Nicole Piano-Jones at [email protected] or (760) 943-2237 with questions.